Generic Name: risperidone (injection) (ris PER i done)

 What other drugs will affect Risperdal Consta?

-Taking this medicine with other drugs that make you sleepy can worsen these effects.
-Ask your doctor before taking Risperdal Consta with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Risperdal Consta with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Other drugs may interact with risperidone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.